 Rising prices erode your purchasing power.
 Here are some savvy budgeting, saving, and investing strategies to help protect your money and your lifestyle, whether you're retired, nearing retirement, or still working.

 Investing for growth

-One way to inflation-proof your portfolio is to invest in companies that can grow their earnings faster than inflation.
+One way to inflation-proof your portfolio is to invest in companies that have the potential to grow their earnings faster than inflation.
 Opportunities to consider include producers of energy, precious metals, and other commodities, plus real estate and more.

 Investing for income

 A silver lining to rising interest rates is rising yields on bonds.
 You can also build inflation protection into your portfolio with Treasury Inflation-Protected Securities (TIPS), leveraged loans, and dividend-paying stocks.